WalletConnect/walletconnect-docs/docs/flutter/migration-from-v1.md

 Set up the methods and chains that your wallet supports.
 This is a major thing that is different between v1 and v2.
 We aren't locked into `ethSign`, `ethSendTransaction`, or `ethSignTransaction` anymore.
 We are chain agnostic.
-So we can define any of the methods that we want to support, for any chain we want.
+So we can define any of the methods that you want to support, for any chain you want.

 ```dart
 final personalSignHandler = (String topic, dynamic parameters) async {